azahinhasan/assginment_evident/README.md

 # assginment_evident

 ## I used React.Js and Google Firebase (for DB) in this project.
-## I also host it in Github hosting: https://azahinhasan.github.io/assginment_evident/
+## Also hosted in Github hosting: https://azahinhasan.github.io/assginment_evident/

 ## Instructions :
 ### 1st: Go to the project folder and run CMD and type: